Jbrimbelibap/Horman-Garage-Opener---868.3Mhz/README.md

 Each bit 1 or 0 is composed of 3 pulse length, the pulse length that worked for me is 471us.
 You might have to play for a pulse length between 450 and 520us but I don't think it should be necessary. recorded the code transmitted by the module and comparing it to the original is always a good practice in case adjustments need to be made.

+I repurposed some of the code from this repository in my sketch : https://github.com/mcore1976/urh-arduino-cloning-keys

 Just paste your string in the sketch once you have it decoded !